Codecademy/docs/content/general/concepts/unit-testing/unit-testing.md

 Unit testing is an important part of coding and software development because it verifies whether individual parts of the source code behave and work as expected.

-A part or unit of code can be anything from a class function to a small snippet of code that performs a specific task.
-Testing individual components makes it easier to find exactly where an error lies.
+These parts, or units, of code can be anything from a class function to a snippet of code that performs a specific task.
+Testing these units individually allows for finding errors earlier on in the development process.

 ## Types of Unit Testing